akarlinsky/akarlinsky.github.io/_pages/about.md

 List (in alphabetical order) of journals that I have peer-reviewed manuscripts for:

-Economic Quarterly, European Journal of Epidemiology, Health Security, International Journal of Epidemiology, Journal of Epidemiology and Global Health, Journal of the Royal Statistical Society: Series A, Nature Medicine, PLOS-ONE, PNAS, Preventive Medicine Reports, Science Advances, Scientific Reports.
+BMC Public Health, Economic Quarterly, European Journal of Epidemiology, Health Security, International Journal of Epidemiology, Journal of Epidemiology and Global Health, Journal of the Royal Statistical Society: Series A, Nature Medicine, PLOS-ONE, PNAS, Preventive Medicine Reports, Science Advances, Scientific Reports.